 The best part of me is my family; there's my beautiful wife Jill, to whom I've been married since 2014, and our son, Jamie.
 We met while in college, and I somehow convinced her to stick around.
-I grew up in Santa Monica, California, but ever since joining the Air Force we've been nomadic, going wherever we're told.
+I grew up in Santa Monica, California, but ever since joining the Air Force (and now Space Force) we've been nomadic, going wherever we're told.
 Traveling and seeing new places is in our DNA, so it wasn't a rough transition for us in the least.

 Besides writing, my hobbies include most anything outdoors—hiking, kayaking, camping, surfing—just as long as I'm there with my family.
 Together, we enjoy exploring the world—going to new places to try new foods, make new friends, and soak in new cultures.
 In the end, as long as I have my crew, I'm happy.
 My philosophy: nothing beats rainy nights together under a warm blanket with hot chocolate and a good two player Halo campaign.

 Accomplishments / Experience:

 One thing you need to know about me is that my mind is always somewhere else.
 In my mind, a bus turns into a plane, a plane turns into a spaceship, a trail up a mountain becomes a journey on a never-before-seen planet.
 It's how I've always been since I was little.

 I grew up in a tiny apartment in the back of my grandpa's drainage and sprinkler company.
 Though the home itself was small—not much more than a main room about the size of a twenty-foot hallway with three lofts—the warehouse was huge, and it was filled with all sorts of my grandpa's equipment and company trucks.
 Most of my time was spent riding excavators, or flying to Mars in a dump truck, or pretending a large PVC pipe was a submarine.